legalmonster/wordpress-cookie-plugin/README.txt

 **What about a Privacy Policy?**

-Create a [custom Privacy Policy](https://www.legalmonster.com/products/privacy-policy) from $29 p/m.
-You can get a free privacy policy template [here](https://www.legalmonster.com/features/privacy-policy/free-signup).
+Create a [custom Privacy Policy](https://openli.com/products/privacy-policy) from $29 p/m.
+You can get a free privacy policy template [here](https://openli.com/features/privacy-policy/free-signup).

-**Can I use Legal Monster with Google Tag Manager?**
+**Can I use Openli with Google Tag Manager?**

-Yes, you need a Google Tag Manager account, Installed Google Tag Manager on your site and your Legal Monster code snippet.
+Yes, you need a Google Tag Manager account, Installed Google Tag Manager on your site and your Openli code snippet.
 [Follow the guide here](https://docs.legalmonster.com/integrations/how-to-use-google-tag-manager-with-legal-monster/install-legal-monster-with-gtm).